 For people who react to indoor allergens or have respiratory issues, winter can aggravate problems.
 Stale indoor air promotes the invasion and circulation of allergy-causing dust mites, mold spores, and pet dander.
 Indoor air quality is usually worse during winter months because there is a minimal flow of renewed air from outside, meaning allergens remain inside the house.

 Improving air quality

 You can reduce allergic reactions and asthma triggers by enhancing the quality of air inside the house.
 You will also be able to breathe more easily during the cold months.

 Although it can be hard to remove the allergens inside the house thoroughly, you can lessen their number and your exposure to them through simple modifications.
 The following are techniques you can use to improve the quality of air inside your house and therefore, reduce allergic reactions.

-2. Clean bedding, drapes and other items that may trap allergens regularly, especially if you have pets.
+2. Clean bedding, drapes, and other items that may trap allergens regularly, especially if you have pets.
 Experts recommend washing the materials in water with a temperature of about 130 degrees Fahrenheit.
-Additionally, you can use mite-proof covers for pillows and mattresses when you possible.
+Additionally, you can use mite-proof covers for pillows and mattresses when possible.

 3. Keep plants outside.
 Yes, they beautify the house, but they can gather or promote the formation of molds.
 Although some plants are believed to help improve air quality in the home by releasing oxygen, they can still trigger allergies.
 Eventually, they create more complications than they solve.